About Avery

 The Jackson Hole Community School is a small, in-person, independent preparatory school.
 The curriculum is rigorous and challenging, yet I am strongly encouraged to pursue my athletic endeavors, as well.
 My teachers support me with flexibility, communication, and access.
 I have truly realized the advantage of this support over the past year, as my equestrian training and competition have required even more significant travel.

 Specifically, I spend a lot of time in Ocala, Florida, where I train and compete under the guidance of Tricia O'connor at Cloverlea Farm and Micheal Kirby at Kirby’s Bridge Brook.
-My horse, Tzudini SFS (aka “Tucker”), stays in Florida full-time, and together, we have found our stride in the 1.0m jumpers.
-We have won multiple classes at the World Equestrian Center and HITS Ocala.
+My horse, KTS Dijandra ("Zara"), stays in Florida full-time, and together, we been successful in the 1.1m jumpers.
+We qualified for the area championships.
+We have won multiple classes at the World Equestrian Center and HITS over the last two years.
+We have also qualified for the NHS finals, USHJA Hunt Seat finals and placed in many USHJA Jump Seat Medal classes at WEC Ocala.
+I recently sold my horse Tzudini SFS who I developed from a 5 year old to the 1M jumpers.
+I am planning to move up to the 1.2M jumpers this fall.

 When I am not in the show ring or getting ahead on schoolwork, I am a working student, taking care of elite-level hunter, jumper, and equitation horses in Ocala.
 I have gained an immense amount of experience, often riding 4 different horses per day.

 I also train and compete in New England, with Annie Dotoli at Tibri Horses.
 It’s both a privilege and a challenge to show exclusively catch rides at these competitions.
-This past summer, I managed to qualify for the New England Equitation Championships, competing on a horse I had ridden only twice.
-I proudly finished in the top 15 in the Open 15-17 Equitation, and I have already qualified for the USHJA Hunt Seat medal finals for 2025.
+Last year I managed to qualify for the New England Equitation Championships, competing on a horse I had ridden only twice.
+I proudly finished in the top 15 in the Open 15-17 Equitation and finished well in the medal finals.
+This year, I won the NEHC Medal, Open Equitation and placed in the top 15 in the USEF National Hunter Derby at Fieldstone Summer Classic on Tibri's Kantos.
+I also placed well in several 1M jumper classes on Tibri's Kiwi.
+I continue to compete in all rings, on multiple horses per show.

 Riding and competing on so many different horses is not an easy path.
 Neither is writing an essay in the middle seat of an airplane, taking care of horses in the summer Florida heat, or delivering an A+ presentation on the 1811 German Coast Uprising after a redeye flight from Atlanta.